greg0ire/sonata-frontend-rfc/components/list-view/index.md

 `.sonata-admin-list`

-The list component MUST have a `data-list-mode` attribute with it's value set to the lowercased list mode identifier.
+The list component MUST have a `data-list-mode` attribute with its value set to the lowercased list mode identifier.

 It MUST have a modifier: `sonata-admin-list--mode-{mode}` where mode is the value of the `data-list-mode` attribute.